Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 We will be making several stops on the way to Sary Jaz: at a historical site, a quick bathroom break in Kazakhstan, and an epic viewpoint where, on clear days, we can see the gorgeous Khan Tengri (7000m).

-We will arrive at our campsite in the early afternoon where we prepare lunch and accommodation.
+We will arrive at our campsite in the late afternoon where we prepare dinner and accommodation.
 Guests have the opportunity to ride horses, hike, or just chill out for the rest of the day.

 Camping in Sary Jaz will be a highlight of our trip as the heavens are crystal clear.